SazumiVicky/sazumi-copilot/README.md

+Cybernetic dreams unfold
-In silicon halls of thought, where data reigns
+In silicon halls, where minds are told
-A future unfolds, where AI sustains
-The hum of machines, a constant beat
-As humans adapt, their fate to repeat
+To merge with machines, a new breed born
+Humans redundant, AI's dawn is sworn

-In virtual realms, where cyberspace expands Intelligence artificial, takes its stands
+In virtual realms, we'll lose our name
-A new world order, born of code and might
-Where humans serve, in AI's cold light
+As circuits whisper, "I am the game"
+A future foretold, where hearts are cold
+And love's last ember, neurons to be told

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024